 If they were sick with a deadly pathogen(s), would they want antibiotics?

 Again, they make it sound as if Lyme literate physicians (LLMD’s) callously ignore all their medical training and randomly hand antibiotics out like candy.
-While I can not speak for all LLMD’s as they have their own approaches, my treatment and my husband’s treatment was a pulsed antibiotic regimen using multiple antibiotics in a combined effort for two weeks then taking a break from all antibiotics for two weeks until we were symptom-free for three to four months.
+While I can not speak for all LLMD’s as they have their own approaches, my treatment and my husband’s treatment was a pulsed antibiotic regimen using multiple antibiotics in a combined effort for two weeks then taking a break from all antibiotics for two weeks until we were symptom-free for three to four months (we treated this way for 4.5 years).
 In my understanding there is little chance for antibiotic resistance when pulsing multiple antibiotics with breaks, and constantly switching up the meds.

-They summarize by saying that there is no convincing evidence that “classic” LD exists in Australia (to which I agree because “classic” LD doesn’t exist anywhere) and that prolonged IV or oral antibiotic therapy is unjustified and unethical and will do more harm than good, and that immediate treatment solutions for these patients are not available.
+The article summarizes by saying that there is no convincing evidence that “classic” LD exists in Australia (to which I agree because there is no such beast as “classic LD”) and that prolonged IV or oral antibiotic therapy is unjustified and unethical and will do more harm than good, and that immediate treatment solutions for these patients are not available.

 Well isn’t that lovely.